2018–19 UEFA Youth League Domestic Champions Path: Format

 In both rounds, if the aggregate score is tied after full time of the second leg, the away goals rule is used to decide the winner.
 If still tied, the match is decided by a penalty shoot-out (no extra time is played).
 The eight second round winners advance to the play-offs, where they are joined by the eight group runners-up from the UEFA Champions League Path (group stage).

 First round

+Summary

 The first legs were played on 2, 3 and 4 October 2018, and the second legs on 23 and 24 October 2018.